The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 - Passionfruit puree, like my baked passionfruit cheesecake!

-- Coconut yoghurt or whipped coconut cream
+- Coconut yogurt or whipped coconut cream

 More vegan cheesecake recipes